naushadsarwr22/Electric-Vehicle-Data-Analysis/README.md

 ## Tech Stack
 The dashboard was built using the following tools and technologies:

-• 📊 Tabl Desktop – Main data visualization platform used for report creation.
+• 📊 Tableau Desktop – Main data visualization platform used for report creation.

 • 📂 Power Query – Data transformation and cleaning layer for reshaping and preparing the data.

-• 🧠 DAX (Data Analysis Expressions) – Used for calculated measures, dynamic visuals, and conditional logic.
+• 🧠 VizQL (Data Analysis Expressions) – Used for building visualizations and performing calculations directly within the visual interface.

-• 📝 Data Modeling – Relationships established among tables to enable cross-filtering and aggregation.
+• 📝 Data Modeling – organize and structure data from one or more sources for analysis and visualization

 • 📁 File Format – .pbix for development and .png for dashboard previews.